joaopbfialho/odin-recipes/README.md

-This is my first project while learning web development through The Odin Project.
-It's a very simple recipes page made to practice HTML5 (boilerplate and basic structure).
+This is my first project made when I started learning web development through The Odin Project.
+It's a very simple recipes page made to practice HTML5 and CSS3 basic structures.